Get a VPS server with a 15% discount

 Disabling via sFTP

-In the panel above the file manager, remove the default path /root and specify /etc/ssh
+In the panel above the file manager, remove the default path /root and specify /etc/ssh.

 In this directory, open the sshd_config file.